-For the past 20 years, SPANA has been supporting small organisations with up to £5,000 grants as part of our veterinary outreach programme.
+For the past 20 years, SPANA has been supporting small organisations as part of our veterinary outreach programme.
 We visit South Africa to see the impact that the Working Donkey Champions (WDCs) programme is having on the quality of life for donkeys and their owners.

 The SPANA funded programme Working Donkey Champions (WDCs) is run by South African organisation The Farm Animal Centre for Education (FACE) to educate owners and inform the general public about donkey welfare.